• Skip to main content

 Wildfires and hydroclimate whiplash

-For California – the location of the recent devastating wildfires – such weather patterns have been occurring in recent years, with stormy winters in 2022 and 2023 following a three-year drought.
+For California – the location of devastating wildfires in 2025 – such weather patterns have been occurring in recent years, with stormy winters in 2022 and 2023 following a three-year drought.
 The effects of this ‘flip-flopping’ are especially worrisome.
 The state is already characterised by its ‘boom and bust’ water supply (with wet years following on from extreme droughts).
 Over the last two decades, California has experienced both multi-year droughts and extremely wet years, and scientists do expect these fluctuations of weather will become far more pronounced if warming continues to increase.

 Hydroclimate whiplash can also increase the risk of wildfires, like those in LA.
 Video: The Times/Sunday Times